 For the purposes of seeking funding from the NLTF, the region has prioritised 40 significant new improvement activities for the 6 year programme (2018/19-23/24).
-The following tables list the region's prioritised activities according to the funding activity class in the Government Policy Statement on Land Transport.
+The following tables list the region's prioritised activities according to the funding activity class in the GPS.